Fitbit Charge 3 Review And Guide In 2024

 fitbit_charge_3_review_-_ design

 Although its built-in design is very similar, a closer look suggests that there are more subtle improvements over Charge 3 than the 2016 Charge 2 (which I also reviewed).
-Made with aerospace-grade aluminum, the tracker module is lightweight and durable.
-It has a horizontally curved underside and here you will find an optical heart rate sensor (along with a small range of pulsating LEDs), as well as a charging interface with the tracker’s clip-on charger. .
-The UP module has a trigger button on the left, which can be used to wake up the display and take a step back when navigating the tracker’s menu options.
+Made with aerospace-grade aluminium, the tracker module is lightweight and durable.
+It has a horizontally curved underside, and here, you will find an optical heart rate sensor (along with a small range of pulsating LEDs) and a charging interface with the tracker’s clip-on charger.
+The UP module has a trigger button on the left, which can wake up the display and take a step back when navigating the tracker’s menu options.

 #3 Fitbit Charge 3 Review – Battery Life: